smdocs/tech-notes/Messaging-Layer.md

 - <b>Common Data Model</b> : usage of the underlying data model in order to communicate with various TMS domains

-- <b>Technology Abstraction<b>: provide abstraction layer on top of the underlying technology implementation
+- <b>Technology Abstraction</b>: provide abstraction layer on top of the underlying technology implementation

 **Underlying, TMI can expose functionality of the following components:**